brianlimtt/TER-blog/blogs/my-experience-in-TER-sem-1.md

 This course has laid a strong foundation for future work in data science, research, and analytical fields.

-I would truly love to take this course again in the future and I recommend it to  all students, no matter what field they are interested in.
+I would truly love to take this course again in the future and I recommend taking it to all students, no matter what field they are interested in.